Showing posts with label Documentary. Show all posts

 “There was this strange garment there.
 It was called a suspensory,” Burkard recalls.
 “I said, ‘You know, this would make a good gay item.’
 So, I went and bought one.”

-It wasn’t until after Burkhard returned to the U.S. in the early 1970s, settling in San Diego, Calif., that a lightbulb went off.
+It wasn’t until Burkhard returned to the U.S. in the early 1970s, settling in San Diego, Calif., that a lightbulb went off.
 After reading How to Make $1,000,000 in Mail Order, he designed, with the help of a pattern maker, the product that would ultimately lead to the creation of International Male: the Jock Sock.

 International Male owes its existence to the creation of the Jock Sock